Enumeration of graphs with a heavy-tailed degree sequence: Introduction

-A natural way to generate random graphs with a given degree distribution is to sample the degree sequence with the correct distribution, and then generate a random graph with the specified degrees under the uniform probability distribution.
-The configuration model, which we call the pairing model in this paper, defined in Section~\ref{sec:results}, is commonly used to generate random graphs with a specified degree sequence.
-It is also the standard tool used to compute probabilities of events in such random graphs.
-Chung and Lu~\cite{ACL2} suggested using this model to generate random graphs with power-law degrees, ignoring what is the main problem with the model: the resulting graph can have loops or multiple edges, i.e.\ is actually a multigraph.
-Besides the question of whether a multigraph is realistic in modelling real networks, a major problem is that these multigraphs are not uniformly distributed, even though the simple graphs produced are uniformly distributed.
-This is not necessarily a big problem for proving properties of the random simple graphs, if the probability that the multigraph is simple is bounded below by a quantity $B$ that is not very small: the probability that a simple graph has some (undesired) property is at most $1/B$ times the probability for the multigraph.
+Chung and Lu~\cite{ACL2} suggested using the pairing model to generate random graphs with power-law degrees, ignoring what is the main problem with the model: the resulting graph can have loops or multiple edges, i.e.\ is actually a multigraph.
+Besides the question of whether a multigraph is realistic in modelling real networks, a major problem is that these multigraphs are not uniformly distributed, even though the simple graphs it produces are uniformly distributed.

+Producing non-simple graphs is not always an insurmountable problem for proving properties of the random simple graphs: if the probability that the multigraph is simple is bounded below by a quantity $B$, then the probability that a simple graph has some specified (typically undesired) property is at most $1/B$ times the corresponding probability for the multigraph.
+If $B$ is not too small, the resulting bound can be useful.
 Bollob{\'a}s~\cite{B} instigated this approach, and much subsequent work used the pairing model to prove properties of the random simple graphs when there is a fixed upper bound on the degrees.
 In that case, we may take $B$ to be a positive constant.

+It has been observed empirically that most real-world scale-free networks have degree sequences following a power law whose parameter satisfies $2<\gamma<3$.
+Unfortunately, to date there has been no good estimate of $B$ for this important class of degree sequences.